dbabaioff/perl-tutorial/README.md

 ```

 ##### Using Reference
-To **dereference** data, put the reference in curly braces wherever you would normally use a variable’s name.
+To **dereference** data, put the reference in curly braces wherever you would normally use a variableï¿½s name.

 ```perl
 my @array   = (1, 2, 3, 4, 5);